 Depending on which New Relic agent you use, the thread profiling feature has additional considerations.

 - .NET-specific notes

 When using thread profiling with the .NET Framework agent, be aware of the following.

-.NET agent Thread profiler notes Not supported on Linux The .NET Core 2.0 agent on Linux does not support the thread profiling tool.
+.NET agent Thread profiler notes Supported on Linux Thread profiling on Linux is supported on .NET Core 3.0 or later applications when running .NET agent version 8.23 or later.
 Managed threads only For .NET agents, the thread profiler only captures stack traces on managed threads.
 It does not capture stack traces on unmanaged threads.
 If a call to an unmanaged function occurs on a managed thread, the thread profiler will show

 Native:Function Callin the call tree.